The Pesticides Management Code

 must hold a Subclass C4 permit, and their employees must hold a

-Subclass CD4 certificate for use of Class 1 to Class 4 pesticides,
+Subclass CD4 certificate for use of Class 1 to Class 3 and Class 4 pesticides,

 or must be supervised by a certified individual.